CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Methods

 We define $\text{Bern}(\mathbf{p})$ as a Bernoulli distribution with vector probabilities $\mathbf{p}$ for sampling the initial noise $\mathbf{x}_T$, and $\delta_y$ denotes the Dirac delta distribution centered at $y$.
 To train the heatmap generator $\tilde{\pi}_{\theta}$, we apply REINFORCE \citep{williams1992simple} to optimize the iterative denoising procedure using the learning objective:

-By explicitly incorporating both the non-differentiable decoder $f_g$ and the true cost $c_g$ into the reward, our framework directly resolves both \textbf{Decoder-Blindness} and \textbf{Cost-Blindness}, while benefiting from the training stability provided by the SL initialization.
+By explicitly incorporating both the non-differentiable decoder $f_g$ and the true cost $c_g$ into the reward, our framework directly addresses both \textbf{Decoder-Blindness} and \textbf{Cost-Blindness}, while benefiting from the training stability provided by the SL initialization.
+Our framework assumes that the cost function $c_g(\cdot)$ can be evaluated exactly in polynomial time.
+This assumption holds for the standard CO problems studied in the NCO literature (e.g., TSP, MIS, CVRP, Knapsack), since NP problems by definition have solutions verifiable in polynomial time.
 We note that when $T=1$, this formulation reduces to a single-step MDP, making our framework model-agnostic and applicable to general SL-based heatmap solvers beyond diffusion models (see Appendix \ref{sec:cost-aware heatmap-based solvers}).